01 of 10

 Continue to 5 of 10 below.

-- Pound in a second stake at the opposite corner of the hedge on the same side.
-For precision, you can measure the distance from the trunk or main stem of the nearest shrub, and make sure the distance is the same for both stakes.
+- Pound in a second stake at the opposite corner of the hedge on the same side, angling it as with the first stake.
+For precision, you can measure the distance from the trunk or main stem of the nearest shrub to make sure the distance is the same for both stakes.

 05 of 10

 Repeat the process used for the lower string to set an upper guide string marking where you want the upper edge of the hedge to fall.
-To ensure uniformity from end to end, measure up from the lower string to make sure the upper string is at the same distance from the ground at each end.
-If the ground is level, you can be very precise by using a string level to check the orientation of the string and make sure it is level.
+To ensure uniformity from end to end, measure up from the lower string, and position the upper string at the same distance from the ground at each end.
+If the ground is level, you can be very precise by using a line level to check the orientation of the string and make sure it is level.
 On sloped ground, its best to measure from the ground to ensure uniformity from end to end.

 06 of 10